yasserBA/SSH-and-PostgreSQL-Authentication-with-Kerberos/README.md

 Now that we added ip addresses to the virtual machines, we will start by setting hostnames for each machine :

-   • List the current keylist again
+   • Client machine

    ![3](https://user-images.githubusercontent.com/120678001/208122091-dca1e091-5158-4dbb-aff0-d7e671cf395d.PNG)

-   • List the current keylist again
+   • KDC machine
    ![1](https://user-images.githubusercontent.com/120678001/208122094-bb4de3f3-d61c-42e2-9924-8fb0d42a8d1a.PNG)

-   • List the current keylist again
+   • Service Server machine
       ![2](https://user-images.githubusercontent.com/120678001/208122096-76477819-88c7-4709-84f8-4b52a2d6bc94.PNG)

 And open a new terminal for changes to take effect.